manevpe/manager-1-2-1-guide/README.md

  - What tools and resources would help you do better?
  - How is your workload?
  - What do you need help with most often?
- - If money was no object, what are the 3 things you would buy, in order to improve productivity?
+ - If money was no object, what are the 3 things you would get, in order to improve productivity?

 ### Provide and Receive Feedback:
 This is usually discussed in more detail on a performance review meeting, but you should not ignore or postpone any recent feedback you have, especially, if it can be used to correct a behaviour in a timely manner.
- - What feedback do you have for me?
- - What do you feel I should change in my work/communication/etc?
  - Discuss recent success and highlight good behavior.
- - How do you feel about the amount of feedback you are getting?
  - What's one thing we could do to improve the way of collaborating in our team?
  - Who do you think is the most essential person in your team?
  - What is the most important thing you haven't told me by now?
+ - What feedback do you have for me?
+ - What do you feel I should change in my work/communication/etc?
+ - How do you feel about the amount of feedback you are getting?

 ### Goals and Progress:
  - What do you like about your job?
 What is most fun?